 Member Assignment Method: auto

 Signaling Group: 1

-Number of Members: 10 '''
+Number of Members: 10

+'''

-On Page 2 of the trunk-group form, the Preferred Minimum Session Refresh Interval (sec) field should be set to a value mutually agreed with BT Global Services to prevent unnecessary SIP messages during call setup.
-During testing, a value of 900 was used that sets Min-SE and Session-Expires to 1800 in the SIP signalling.
+On Page 2 of the trunk-group form, the Preferred Minimum Session Refresh Interval (sec) field should be set to a value mutually agreed with Virgin Media to prevent unnecessary SIP messages during call setup.
+During the compliance testing, Preferred Minimum Session Refresh Interval (sec) was set to 1800 to configure the Min-SE timer to 3600 as requested by Virgin Media.